Common Mistakes in Clothing Production

 An early approved sample that is produced in large quantities with an error in it.
 Corrections after production are almost always more expensive than an extra sample round.

-How do I prevent miscommunication with my clothing manufacturer?
+How do I prevent miscommunication with my clothing producer?

 Document everything in writing: agreements, feedback on samples, approvals.
 A verbal confirmation is not enough if a discussion arises later about what was agreed upon.